aridjayarecipes/cutesrecipes.web.app/content/post/2144-recipe-of-award-winning-honey-garlic-salmon-bites.md

 - "Fry each piece until golden brown."
 - "Heat butter, garlic, sriracha, and honey into a sauce pan."
 - "Keep stirring until everything is incorporated.
 Let simmer."
 - "Coat the salmon with the sauce in a tossing bowl.
 Use just enough sauce to cover the top of the fish.
-You don't want to drown the food because it will lose it's crispness."
+You don&#39;t want to drown the food because it will lose it&#39;s crispness."
 - "Once complete, plate up and enjoy!"
 categories:
 - Recipe